KenzoM/FCC-Game-of-Life/README.md

 # John Conway's Game of Life
-A single-web-page app that utilizes `React` and to emulate John Conway's Game of Life.
+A single-web-page app that utilizes `React` and to emulates John Conway's Game of Life.

 ## Getting Started